 Queensgate Transit Center, tentatively slated for August 2024 implementation, will provide improved frequencies to Benton City and Prosser.
 Throughout 2024, BFT will work on developing a long-range plan that aligns with local development initiatives across Benton and Franklin counties, ensuring consistency with growth projections and planning documents.
 The following graphs depict the monthly total of unlinked passenger trips (UPT) by mode, with each section providing detailed breakdowns.
 In 2023, total system UPT exceeded 2019 pre-pandemic ridership by 2%, amounting to an additional 51,687 passenger trips.
-As UPT continues to climb, Q1 2024 experienced an 18% increase over Q1 2019, adding 128,858 more passenger trips.
+As UPT continues to climb, the first six months of 2024 experienced an 13% increase over Q1 & Q2 2019, adding 200,218 more passenger trips.
 This surge indicates that growth is now driven by factors beyond post-pandemic recovery, reflecting an increase in discretionary ridership.